 1. Who are the Salt River First Nation?

 - The Salt River First Nation are Chipewyan descendants of Aboriginal peoples who traditionally used and occupied land in the Fort Smith area.
-Specifically, the Salt River First Nation is comprised of descendents of the distinct Chipewyan group known as the 'Dedharesche'.
+Specifically, the Salt River First Nation is comprised of descendants of the distinct Chipewyan group known as the 'Dedharesche'.

 2. What type of agreement did they negotiate?